 corporations, corporate governance, splitting the roles of CEO and Board Chair

 Indiana Law Review

 Fairfax, Lisa, "Separation Anxiety: A Cautious Endorsement of the Independent Board Chair" (2014).
-Faculty Scholarship at Penn Carey Law.
+Faculty Scholarship.
 2414.